 During fiscal 2022, the Company decreased its net level of outstanding debt by \$44.8 million related to the maturity of 7.875% Notes.
-During fiscal 2021, the Company made finance lease payments of \$0.7 million and no debt matured.

-During fiscal 2023, the Company expects to accrue interest expense of \$24.2 million on its long-term debt.
+During fiscal 2024, the Company expects to accrue interest expense of \$23.8 million on its long-term debt.

 Subordinated Debentures.
-As of January 28, 2023, the Company had \$200 million outstanding of its 7.5% subordinated debentures due August 1, 2038.
+As of February 3, 2024, the Company had \$200 million outstanding of its 7.5% subordinated debentures due August 1, 2038.
 All of these subordinated debentures were held by Dillard's Capital Trust I, a 100% owned, unconsolidated finance subsidiary of the Company.
 The Company has the right to defer the payment of interest on the subordinated debentures at any time for a period not to exceed 20 consecutive quarters; however, the Company has no present intention of exercising this right to defer interest payments.

-During fiscal 2023, the Company expects to accrue interest expense of \$15.2 million on its subordinated debentures.
+During fiscal 2024, the Company expects to accrue interest expense of \$15.0 million on its subordinated debentures.

 Dividends.
-During fiscal 2022, in addition to our typical quarterly dividends, the Board of Directors declared a special dividend of \$15.00 per share that was paid on the Class A and Class B Common Stock of the Company.
+During fiscal 2023 and 2022, in addition to our typical quarterly dividends, the Board of Directors declared a special dividend of \$20.00 per share and \$15.00 per share, respectively, that was paid on the Class A Common Stock and Class B Common Stock of the Company.

-Fiscal 2023 Outlook
+Fiscal 2024 Outlook

-The Company expects to finance its operations during fiscal 2023 from cash on hand, cash flows generated from operations and, if necessary, utilization of our revolving credit facility.
+The Company expects to finance its operations during fiscal 2024 from cash on hand, cash flows generated from operations and, if necessary, utilization of our revolving credit facility.
 Depending upon our actual and anticipated sources and uses of liquidity, the Company will from time to time consider other possible financing transactions, the proceeds of which could be used to fund working capital or for other corporate purposes.